DataDome/datadome-nextjs-demo/README.md

 pnpm create next-app --example https://github.com/DataDome/datadome-nextjs-demo
 ```

-You'll need to have an account with [DataDome](https://datadome.co/free-signup/).
 Once that's done, copy the `.env.example` file in this directory to `.env.local` (which will be ignored by Git):

 ```bash
 cp .env.example .env.local